 Your donation page can make or break your nonprofit.
 That’s not an exaggeration.
 A ton of small organizations struggle to get a foothold because they forget to cover their bases.
 Today, that means online fundraising.

 Here at Snowball, we create the quickest, easiest, free way to get all the donation page basics (plus some extras, too).
 We know what holds nonprofits back.
-There’s no reason why yours should be held back, either.
+There’s no reason why yours should be held back, too.

 There’s no excuse for not succeeding online today.
 There are tons of free and affordable tools designed just for nonprofits.